ChrisHayduk/Tip-Calculator/README.md

 Creating the app went fairly smoothly, but I initially had issues with updating the NSUserDefaults.
 It took me some time to figure out how to get it to save the selected segment across both screens, but I was eventually able to see that I needed to setDouble() method on defaults in order set the tip percentage.

+I later went back and added the optional features of having the keyboard appear automatically and saving the bill amount across restarts for 10 minutes.
+Both of these features were fairly easy to implement after having gone through the main parts of the apps.

 ## License

     Copyright [2015] [Christopher Hayduk]